GoergPflug/ssd1306-undocumented-grayscale-mode/README.md

 **Test: Display 1**

-- Something with row timing?, when in 128x32x3 bit 0 flashes the screen, must be 0...
+- Something with row timing?, when in 128x32x3 bit 0 flashes the screen, must be 0...other bits slight brightness effect

 **Display 2**